kocality/celestia-light/README.md

 #### This script allows you to set up and run a `Celestia Light` Node with a single command.

+#### The script automatically does the necessary setup, setup the Light node and runs it inside the screen

 ## System Requirements